Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 The Early Termination Fee Question

-• Annual plans: Early termination typically forfeits remaining months.
-Read your contract.
-If you signed an annual contract for the discount (usually 10-20% off), you can’t cancel mid-year and get a refund.
+Both platforms handle this the same way.
+Monthly plans carry no early termination fee — cancel anytime and pay through the end of the current billing cycle.
+Annual plans typically forfeit remaining months.
+If you signed an annual contract for the discount (usually 10–20% off), you cannot cancel mid-year and get a refund.

-Pro tip: Start with monthly billing even though it costs more.
-Test the software for 2-3 months.
-THEN switch to annual if you’re committed.
-The early termination risk on annual plans outweighs the 10-20% savings if you’re unsure about long-term fit.
+The practical advice: start with monthly billing even though it costs more.
+Test the software for 2–3 months, then switch to annual if you are committed.
+The early termination risk on annual plans outweighs the 10–20% savings if you are unsure about long-term fit.

 ↑ Back to Navigation